yulyangi/devops_internship_2023/README.md

 *you need a user on remote server with enabled password authentication*

-*then execute the script running as user without sudo privileges, ssh connection will be configured*
+*then execute the script as user without sudo privileges, ssh connection special restricted user  be configured*

 ```
 bash 0-configure-ssh.sh